THE MYSTERY DISC #2: PROJECTS

 FORMATION OF THE MOTHERS

 In L.A.
 Zappa got called by Ray Collins to join a band called The Soul Giants.
 This band included Roy Estrada on bass and Jimmy Carl Black on drums.
 It became Zappa's next project to lead this band to a record contract for playing his music instead of covers.
 It took a year but this one did become a success.
 He renamed the band to The Mothers, later on with "Of Invention" added to it because MGM records required this.
 With MGM a deal was made to release five records, to start with "Freak out!".
-Recordings from 1965 prior to the "Freak out!" sessions in March 1966 are rare.
+Recordings from 1965 and early 1966, prior to the "Freak out!" sessions in March 1966, are rare.
 Zappa himself has released some tracks on the "Mystery disc", taken over from tapes in a poor condition.
 The demos the ZFT included on "Joe's Corsage" and "MOFO" are of a relatively good quality, but these have as disadvantage that they go about the same as on the later album recordings.

 Mondo Hollywood